 Tasks 5.1 through 5.5 involve procedures related to OPD's response to complaints in the field.
 During the tenth reporting period, OPD developed a system to document compliance with these tasks.
 The IMT agreed to refrain from auditing these provisions of this task while that system was being developed.
 The new systems are incorporated in two new policies developed the tenth reporting period and finalized during this reporting period: revised Policy C-2, Communications Division Policy and Procedure Manual (Receiving and Logging Complaints Against Personnel and Use of Force Incidents); and Special Order 8565 (Update of General Order M-3).
-As of April 15, 2008, the Department had not yet trained 95% of relevant personnel on Policy C-2; the IMT will review training data to make this determination in upcoming reporting periods.
-The IMT has confirmed that the Department has trained at least 95% of relevant personnel on Special Order 8565.
+The IMT has confirmed that the Department has trained at least 95% of relevant personnel on Policy C-2 and Special Order 8565.

 Tasks 5.6 through 5.14 relate to complaints by Oakland City Jail inmates.
 As reported previously, although OPD has closed its City Jail, it has published Special Order 8270 to ensure that OPD complaints made at the Alameda County Jail are handled properly.
-During the current reporting period, OPD worked with the IMT and the Plaintiffs' Attorneys to modify the Settlement Agreement to address the receipt of misconduct complaints by detainees regardless of which jail OPD takes them.
-This stipulation has been finalized and is pending submission to the Court.
-The IMT has revised its review protocol in light of these changes.
+During the last reporting period, OPD worked with the IMT and the Plaintiffs' Attorneys to modify the Settlement Agreement to address the receipt of misconduct complaints by detainees regardless of which jail OPD takes them.
+This stipulation has been finalized and approved by the Court and the IMT revised its review protocol in light of these changes.

 Since our compliance assessment of Task 5 during the ninth reporting period, we have worked with OPD to explore ways to improve compliance with this task and to maintain the significant gains it has made in this area.
-The IMT has met with IAD and OIG to discuss in more detail the IMT's positive observations regarding more recent internal investigations, as well as some of the ongoing problems the IMT has observed in its continuing review of internal investigations.
 We continue to meet regularly with IAD to discuss cases and we review cases on an ad hoc basis to further assist IAD's efforts.